-Benchmark schemes: We compare the following schemes with our algorithm.
+Benchmark Schemes: We compare the following schemes with our algorithm.

-- TPP: The two-phase update protocol [28] that we use VLAN ID as version number in our experiments. - NOP: The node ordering protocol [23] that avoids black hole and forwarding loops [17]. - Chronicle: Our scheduling algorithm in Algorithm 2. - OPT: The optimal solution of the MUTP integer program obtained using branch and bound.
+- TPP: The two-phase update protocol [30] where we use VLAN ID as the version number in our experiments. - NOP: The node ordering protocol [24] that avoids black holes and forwarding loops [18]. - Chronicle: Our scheduling algorithm in Algorithm 2. - OPT: The optimal solution of the MUTP integer program obtained using branch and bound.